 Full-time status is described in The University of Utah General Catalog.
 For international graduate students, compliance with current U.S. Immigration and Customs Enforcement (ICE) regulations requires that they maintain full-time student status.
 International students need to check with International Student and Scholar Services (ISSS) if exceptions are needed to avoid potential difficulties with Immigration.

 Leave of Absence

-International students are not eligible to take a leave of absence.
-U.S. Immigration and Customs Enforcement requires international students to take a vacation semester each summer.
+International students are not eligible to take a leave of absence or a vacation semester during Fall and Spring Semesters.
+All international students are on a vacation semester during the summer.

 Employment